-- Requirement 1.1.3 The HCVS shall also be designed to minimize radiological consequences that would impede personnel actions needed for event response. - Staff Position: The design of the HCVS should take into consideration the radiological consequences resulting from the event that could negatively impact event response.
+The HCVS shall also be designed to minimize radiological consequences that would impede personnel actions needed for event response.

+The design of the HCVS should take into consideration the radiological consequences resulting from the event that could negatively impact event response.
 During the Fukushima event, personnel actions to manually operate the vent valves were impeded due to the location of the valves in the torus rooms.
 The HCVS shall be designed to be placed in operation by operator actions at a control panel, located in the main control room or in a remote location.
-The system shall be deigned to function in this mode with permanently installed equipment providing electrical power (e.g., dc power batteries) and valve motive force (e.g., N2/air cylinders).
+The system shall be deigned to function in this mode with permanently installed equipment providing electrical power (e.g., DC power batteries) and valve motive force ( $N_2$ /air cylinders).
 The system shall be designed to function in this mode for a minimum duration of 24 hours with no operator actions required or credited, other than the system initiating actions at the control panel.
 Durations of less than 24 hours will be considered if justified by adequate supporting information from the licensee.
-To ensure continued operation of the HCVS beyond 24 hours, licensees may credit manual actions, such as moving portable equipment to supplement electrical power and valve motive power sources.
+To ensure continued operation of the HCVS beyond this duration, licensees are allowed to credit manual actions, such as moving portable equipment to supplement electrical power and valve motive power sources.
 In response to Generic Letter (GL) 89-16, a number of facilities with Mark I containments installed vent valves in the torus room, near the drywell, or both.
-Licensees can continue to use these venting locations or select new locations, provided the requirements of this guidance document are satisfied.
 The HCVS improves the chances of core cooling by removing heat from containment and lowering containment pressure, when core cooling is provided by other systems.
-If core cooling were to fail and result in the onset core damage, closure of the vent valves may become necessary if the system was not designed for severe accident service.
-In addition, leakage from the HCVS within the plant and the location of the external release from the HCVS could impact the event response from on-site operators and off-site help arriving at the plant.
+If core cooling were to fail, closure of the vent valves would become necessary.
+Therefore, wetwell is the preferred venting location to take advantage of the scrubbing from the suppression pool during the elapsed time between the onset of core damage and closure of the vent valves.
+If venting from locations other than wetwell is desired, licensees must provide sufficient justification for their request.
+In any case, licensees with valves or other HCVS equipment in these areas will need to justify continued use of these locations, and demonstrate that reliable operator actions are possible.
+In addition, leakage from the HCVS within the plant and the location of the external release from the HCVS could also impact the event response from on-site operators and off-site help arriving at the plant.
 An adequate strategy to minimize radiological consequences that could impede personnel actions should include the following: